zerintasnimkhan/projectcode_backend/README.md

 ## Extra credits

+- Persist your messages in-memory so that they're not erased when the server restarts.
+Create a `data.json` file on disk, where you dump and persist all those in-memory messages every five seconds.
+[Config Nodemon](https://github.com/remy/nodemon#config-files) so that it ignores changes to this file (to avoid continuous reloading), and use [`.gitignore`](https://git-scm.com/docs/gitignore) to exclude the file from your respository (you don’t want the messages data to be part of the app code).
 - Add unit tests for each version of your server, using [Jest](https://jestjs.io/) as a [dev-dependency](https://docs.npmjs.com/cli/install) (read the docs and see how it works).